-- a.
-Our Vision A world where communities and nations are resilient to natural hazards and climate change, securing a livable planet through effective disaster risk management that minimizes human and economic losses. - b.
+- Our Vision A world where communities and nations are resilient to natural hazards and climate change, securing a livable planet through effective disaster risk management (DRM) that minimizes human and economic losses. - b.
 Our Mission GFDRR supports communities and institutions to prepare for, withstand, and recover from shocks caused by natural hazards and climate events.
-We work with countries to mainstream, disaster risk management and climate adaptation, into development planning, ensuring that resilience is embedded in policies, systems, and investments.
+We work with countries to mainstream DRM and climate adaptation into development planning, ensuring that shock resilience is embedded in policies, systems, and investments.
 Through grants, technical assistance, and partnerships, GFDRR enables transformative solutions that strengthen resilience at local, national, and regional levels.
-Through these actions, GFDRR supports countries to implement the Sendai Framework for Disaster Risk Reduction, the 2030 Agenda for Sustainable Development, and the Paris Agreement. - c.
+Through these actions, GFDRR supports countries to implement their commitments under the Sendai Framework for Disaster Risk Reduction (SFDRR), the 2030 Agenda for Sustainable Development, and the Paris Agreement -including efforts to address Loss and Damage associated with the impacts of climate change. - c.
 Who We Are GFDRR is a global partnership managed by the World Bank that leverages the institution's financial, technical, and policy expertise to help countries build disaster and climate resilience.
-As a multi-donor trust fund.
-GFDRR mobilizes grants from donor partners and channels them through World Bank teams to support projects and operations, amplifying the impact of development financing.
+As a multi-donor trust fund, GFDRR mobilizes grants from donor partners and channels them through World Bank teams to support countries' projects and operations, amplifying the impact of development financing.
 Through technical expertise, knowledge sharing, and capacity-building, GFDRR enables countries to integrate DRM into their development planning, ensures it is embedded in investment decisions, and supports countries in accessing financial instruments and solutions for managing disaster and climate risks.
-GFDRR's collaborative model connects global knowledge and innovation with country-driven priorities.
-GFDRR works closely with partners and donors to deliver measurable, impactful results in support of shared goals for a safer, more sustainable future.
+GFDRR's collaborative model connects global knowledge and innovation with country-driven and country-implemented priorities and needs.
+GFDRR works closely with partners and donors to deliver measurable, impactful results in support of shared goals for a safer, more shock resilient future.